As parents we want to help our kids grow authentic and personal faith.

 How are we to know what is truth if we aren’t in the actual Bible every single day?

-I teach my kids that it’s ok to use supplements.
+I teach my kids that it’s okay to use supplements.
 We just make sure to look up verses and compare the teaching to what is actually in the Bible.
 Most often, I use resources that challenge me to look up the verses myself.
 (By the way, that’s how all of the Bible studies on Not Consumed are written.)

 I also want my kids to know that, in and of itself, the Bible is good enough to read.
 We don’t need anything else because this book is alive and active.
 Its truth is revealed to us through the Holy Spirit.
 So we don’t have to believe that we won’t be able to comprehend it.